 It’s a dream that was funded by everyday people as well.
 Like so many passion projects today, Ooni owes its existence to a Kickstarter campaign that began in 2012 while the company went under the name “Uuni,” which means “oven” in Finnish.

 Still, as Juliet so famously said, “What’s in a name?
 A fire-baked Neapolitan pizza by any other name would smell as mouth-wateringly fresh!”
 (Or something like that.)

 Its various crowdfunding campaigns were incredibly successful, raising hundreds of thousands of pounds for multiple projects, including raising more than £500,000 over five weeks in 2017.

-It’s been an award-winning success story ever since then, with Ooni taking home the Retailers’ Choice Award at Glee Birmingham 2015.
+It’s been an award-winning success story since then, with Ooni taking home the Retailers’ Choice Award at Glee Birmingham 2015.

-Ooni has been able to release several models and has grown to have international staff and consumer base.
+Ooni has been able to release several models and has grown to have an international staff and consumer base.

 Roccbox, interestingly enough, also hails from the UK, with its origins tracing back to Birmingham, and was also the product of a crowdfunding campaign.